 Another concern many people have when considering addiction treatment is the effectiveness of the program.
-There are many discrepancies surrounding the statistics of success correlated to completing an addiction treatment program.
+There are many discrepancies surrounding the statistics of success correlating to completing an addiction treatment program.
 So, does it work?

 The short answer to the questions is yes.
 While many people can find success after completing just one round of addiction treatment, others may not be so fortunate.
-The success of recovery depends largely on both the quality of the program and the willingness of the patient to put their full effort into their addiction treatment program and continuing on in recovery after rehab ends.
+The success of recovery depends largely on both the quality of the program and the willingness of the client to put their full effort into their addiction treatment program and continuing on in recovery after rehab ends.

 The important thing to remember about a relapse is that it is not a permanent state of being.
-Getting help immediately following a relapse is recommended and relapses can serve as learning experiences to prevent relapse in the future.
+Getting help immediately following a relapse is recommended, and relapses can serve as learning experiences to prevent relapse in the future.

 Start Your Journey to Recovery Today!